I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wsk/ns-wsk-_wsk_tdi_map.md

 ## Members

+`SocketType`

+The socket type.
+This member can contain any of the SOCK_<i>XXX</i> values that are defined in the
+     Ws2def.h header file.

 `AddressFamily`

 The address family.
 This member can contain any of the AF_<i>XXX</i> values that are defined in the